-In addition, reasonable parameters were used to produce a mining geometry that provided a reasonable resource with of economic viability.
-Each of the three estimated resources required their own set of parameters that reflected their unique geology and location.
-The Batman mining and milling costs and other technical parameters are best known.
-There is less certainty of these parameters for Quigleys, therefore more conservative costs were used.
+Different mining and metallurgical parameters are used for the Batman and Quigleys deposits.
+These parameters are used to produce a mining geometry that provides a reasonable prospect of economic viability.
+The different set of parameters reflects that each deposit is unique in geology and location.
+The Batman mining and milling costs and other technical parameters are better known and can be stated with more certainty than for Quigleys, whereas the technical parameters and costs for Quigleys are not as well-known and therefore more conservative costs were used.
 In addition, physical factors also impact these technical parameters.
 For example, haulage from the Quigleys deposit to the plant is farther than for Batman and the dumping space has not been fully determined, so additional haulage is anticipated for Quigleys.
-The Quigleys deposit is anticipated to be mined with smaller equipment resulting in a loss of economies of scale.
-The heap leach pile resource has been estimated using conservative mining parameters as well.
+In addition, the Quigleys deposit is anticipated to be mined with smaller equipment resulting in a loss of economies of scale.

-It is the opinion of the QP that the level of risk of overstating the Mt Todd resources is low and meets industry standards.
-It is also the opinion of the QP that there are currently no known environmental, permitting, legal, title, taxation, socioeconomic, marketing, political or other relevant factors which could affect the mineral resource estimate.
+It is the opinion of the QP that there are currently no known environmental, permitting, legal, title, taxation, socioeconomic, marketing, political or other relevant factors which could affect the mineral resource estimate.

-12. MINERAL RESERVES
+15. MINERAL RESERVES

-The measured and indicated resource estimates presented in Section 11 were used to estimate reserves.
+The measured and indicated resource estimates presented in Section 14 were used to estimate reserves.